Preparing for the Upgrade

 {% set address = craft.commerce.store.store.getLocationAddress() %}

-Non-project config settings (like the order condition formula and markets) are now kept in a dedicated StoreSettings model:
+Non-project config settings (like the order condition formula and markets) are now accessible via a dedicated StoreSettings (opens new window) model:

 {% set allowedCountries = currentStore.settings.countryList %}